The Diary of Samuel Pepys: Main cast

+Plot

+The series debuted on Friday 7th March 1958 and the series was based on the diaries of Samuel Pepys from the age of 27 to 36.
+The series portrays life at the court of Charles II from 1660 to 1669.
+With 162 speaking parts, The Diary of Samuel Pepys was one of the largest BBC productions to date.

 Review

-This series was Peter Sallis's first appearance as a principal character on television.
+This series was Peter Sallis's first appearance as a principal character on television as well as his first extended television role.
 A reason for this was that he bore a resemblance when compared to contemporary picture portraits of Samuel Pepys.
 The series was dramatised by A R Rawlinson for Chloe Gibson.
-Incidentally, Chloe Gibson was one of the first female producers for BBC television.
+Chloe Gibson was one of the first female producers for BBC television.

-Using the diaries as a template, Sallis captured the wit, verve and cheeky humour of Pepys and was rightly lauded for his performance.
+Using the diaries as a template, Sallis captured the wit, verve and cheeky humour of Pepys and was lauded for his performance.

+Episode status

+The series was a 14 episode part series that ran from 7 March 1958 - 13 June 1958 on BBC Television with each episode being 30 minutes long.
+Out of all 14 episodes produced for the series, episodes 1, 7, 8 and 13 are available to watch on TV Brain.
+As for the other 10 episodes from the series it's believed they are now missing.